What could be more rewarding than helping to train, inspire, then see someone develop their skills and give back to your business?

 What is a supported internship?

-Supported internships were introduced by the government in 2013 to give a greater focus on preparing young people with SEND with the skills needed for adulthood and employment.
-Supported internships are unpaid and wherever possible, they support the young person to move into paid employment at the end of the programme.
+Supported Internships were introduced by the government in 2013 to give a greater focus on preparing young people with SEND with the skills needed for adulthood and employment.
+Supported Internships are unpaid and wherever possible, they support the young person to move into paid employment at the end of the programme.

-Supported interns are enrolled and supported by a learning provider, but spend most of their learning time- typically around 70%- in a workplace.
+Supported Interns are enrolled and supported by a learning provider, but spend most of their learning time- typically around 70%- in a workplace.
 Every young person is supported in the work placement by a trained job coach, put in place by their education provider.
 The job coach provides in-work support that tapers off, if appropriate, as the supported intern becomes familiar with their role.
 Job coaches also work with employers, increasing their confidence in employing individuals with additional needs and helping them to create and support a diverse workforce.

 Employer Information